cedrickchee/skel/README.md

 ```

 The commit hash in our Git history aligns perfectly with our application version
 number.
-And that means it’s now easy for us to identify exactly what code a
+And that means it's now easy for us to identify exactly what code a
 particular binary contains — all we need to do is run the binary with the
 `-version` flag and then cross-reference it against the Git repository history.